Common Cycling Injuries and How to Prevent Them: A Complete Guide

 Prevention Strategies:

-• Bike Fit: Ensuring that your bike is correctly adjusted to your body and function is one of the best ways to prevent knee pain.
+- Bike Fit: Ensuring that your bike is correctly adjusted to your body and function is one of the best ways to prevent knee pain.
 The saddle height should allow your knee to be slightly bent at the bottom of the pedal stroke (about 30 to 40 degrees).
-The saddle set-back also determines the balance of muscle recruitment around your knee and needs to be properly dialed in. ï»¿
+The saddle set-back also determines the balance of muscle recruitment around your knee and needs to be properly dialed in.

 Cleat placement and tilt is another important consideration.
 The cleat placement needs to be set to complement your natural leg function and optimize alignment.
 In some cases, wedges and/or shims may need to be installed in between the shoe and the cleat, to minimize strain and improve the efficiency of the pedal stroke.
-A
+A professional bike fit can help you fine-tune your foot-pedal interface to avoid excess strain on the knee and the surrounding area.

-• Strengthening Exercises: Strengthening the muscles around the knee, particularly the quadriceps and glutes, can help make the knee joint resilient to strain.
+- Strengthening Exercises: Strengthening the muscles around the knee, particularly the quadriceps and glutes, can help make the knee joint resilient to strain.

 I know what you’re thinking!
 Can’t I just strengthen these muscles by doing more cycling?
 My recommendation to you is to think about different exercise types (i.e.: resistance exercise vs. steady-state endurance exercise) as different medicines.
 Each medicine has differing results.
-The work you put in pushing/pulling/lifting heavy weight affects your body differently when compared to spending time peddling on a bike.
+The work you put in pushing/pulling/lifting heavy weight affects your body differently when compared to spending time peddling on a bike. - Avoid Overtraining: Gradually increase your training intensity and avoid sudden jumps in mileage or power output to reduce the risk of overuse injuries.

 2. Lower Back Pain